tom-seddon/ADJI/README.md

 ## Master 128

-The ROM stores its state in a dummy filing system entry in HAZEL.
-This buys it a few bytes that are fairly unlikely to get overwritten.
+The ROM stores its state in the Master's filing system workspace (aka HAZEL).

-It's impossible to select the filing system it pretends to be.

 To handle persistence across a BREAK, the following areas are also
 used: